Merrimon Howard (Jefferson County)

 Born: March 8, 1821

+Name often appears as Merriman.
 Also served as sheriff and justice of the peace.
-His son, Michael, was appointed to West Point in 1870 as one of the first Black cadets, but he did not pass the entrance exam.
+His son, Michael, was sent to West Point in 1870 as one of the first Black cadets, but he did not pass the entrance exam.
 In January of 1877, Howard testified about the denial of election franchise in Mississippi.

 "[Merrimon] Howard was a former slave who was freed in the 1850s; he was a carriage driver and helped to found the first black school in the county; he also held many offices, including sheriff.
 But in 1876, shorn of office, Howard nonetheless directly confronted the white liners in a massive procession in Fayette, thereby provoking the ire of leading Democrats.
 They threatened to kill him, even though he had recently been appointed a special federal marshal.
 Consequently, Howard fled the county prior to the election.
 The U.S. marshal for the Southern District of Mississippi, in a report to the U.S. attorney general, described Howard's plight this way: 'Howard is a colored man, a staunch Republican, and a leader among his people.
 Herein is his offending.'"